Being Prepared and FAQs

 What is the registration/payment process?

-- We collect names, addresses and contact information for all participants because of the COVID-19 situation.
+- We collect names, addresses and contact information for all participants for safety reasons.

 - Participants may register individually or in groups via a lead person.
 Select “Register” from the home page menu, select the number & type of ticket(s) required and hit the <Register> button.